About the degree programme

 Veterinary Medicine and Surgery Degree (5 year) - The Royal (Dick) School of Veterinary Studies

-Option of an intercalated degree
+Option of an intercalated degree or postgraduate study

 • biochemistry